Selling Items On Star Island

 The Isles of Shoals Association (Unitarian-Universalist), Inc. (www.shoals.org) operates the book and gift shop on Star Island and provides other support to Star Island and individual conferences.
 At the Shops on Star, you can buy clothing, memorabilia, books and much more.
 Charge accounts at island stores are available for conferences and for conferees.
 Charge accounts close at 10:00 a.m. on the last full conference day.
 These charges cannot be added to room and board bills and must be paid separately at the stores.
 The general contact for the ISA operated shops is via email at ShopsOnStar@gmail.com.

-Every effort is made to obtain the books you request at reasonable prices, and to display them in the book shop on the first day of your conference.
+Every effort is made to obtain the books you request at reasonable prices, and to display them in the book store on the first day of your conference.